 In terms of mileage and overall size the Sacramento Northern Railway was one of the largest interurbans ever operated.
 The SN served the San Francisco and Oakland area as well as points to the northeast stretching as far as Sacramento, Chico, and Hamilton City.
 Its history dated as far back as the very early 1900s and consisted of a number of smaller interurbans and street railways that later were merged or purchased by larger companies.
-While the Sacramento Northern name dated to 1914 for most of its existence it was under the control of the Western Pacific Railroad, one of California's largest main line systems.
+While the SN name dated to 1914 for most of its existence it was under the control of the Western Pacific, one of California's largest main line systems.
 Had it not been for WP ownership of the SN the interurban would likely have fallen apart along with the rest of the interurban industry after 1920.
 The line concentrated on carload freight service strongly but was still feeling the effects of significant passenger traffic loss during the time period mentioned above.
 As such, by the 1940s it had completely abandoned the service.
 Today, sections of the original SN remain in use by freight railroads, commuter lines, and even museums.

 The Sacramento Northern Railway was composed primarily of two predecessor systems the Northern Electric Railway and the Oakland, Antioch & Eastern Railway.
 The former line made up the SN's Northern Division while the latter its southern routes around Oakland and San Francisco.
 The Northern Electric was incorporated in 1905 and soon afterwards, in 1906, purchased the Chico Electric Railway, a small streetcar system serving the small town of Chico.
 The NE was funded and promoted by H.A.
 Butters who quickly set about building south towards Sacramento.
 Butters also constructed the interurban via a third-rail system for power, somewhat uncommon as most in the industry used a standard overhead wire for power pickup.